-- 8.5.1 Statewide Disaster Plan updates - a.
+8.5.1 Statewide Disaster Plan updates

+- a.
 When was the Lead Agency's Child Care Disaster Plan most recently updated and for what reason?
 The Disaster Plan was last updated in 2021 to add expectations for procedures for child care providers. - b.
 Please certify compliance by checking the required elements the Lead Agency includes in the current State Disaster Preparedness and Response Plan. - i.
-The plan was developed in collaboration with the following required entities: - $\boxtimes$ State human services agency. - $\boxtimes$ State emergency management agency. - $\boxtimes$ State licensing agency.
+The plan was developed in collaboration with the following required entities: - [x] State human services agency. - [x] State emergency management agency. - [x] State licensing agency. - [x] State health department or public health department.